yugr/rust-slides/features/cons/init/README.md

 for example of real UB).
 Only pointers should be used to avoid UB.

 The suggested solution for simple types is `MaybeUninit`.
+There once was `std::mem::uninitialized()` but it's no longer recommended.

 E.g. for arrays:
 ```
 let buf = unsafe {